 The school shares the London Borough of Tower Hamlet's commitment to being an anti-racist borough and to tackle and eliminate race discrimination.
 The council's Black, Asian, and Minority Ethnic Inequalities Commission (2021) concluded that racism still exists within institutions and structures in the borough and has developed an action plan to achieve race equality at pace.
 The action plan recognises that schools have a powerful and significant role in changing narratives and bringing about social change through education.
-Harbinger is signed up to the Tower Hamlets Antiracist curriculum project and we are now in the second cycle (year 2) of this.
-We have a steering group made of staff from across the school working on.
-We have regular staff meetings dedicated to this and took part in a whole school INSET morning in September 2022.
-Our English lead has revised our literacy curriculum using an antiracist lens, this mean texts have been changed to reflect this.
+Harbinger is signed up to the Tower Hamlets Antiracist curriculum project and we are now in the third cycle (Year 3) of this.
+We have a steering group made of staff from across the school.
+We have weekly staff meetings dedicated to this and all staff took part in a whole school INSET morning in September 2024.
+In school, we have revised our literacy curriculum using an anti-racist lens, this mean texts have been changed to reflect this.